Associate of Arts Degree | LaSalle College Vancouver, Canada

 This Degree is offered under the written consent of the Minister of Advanced Education, Skills & Training.

-This program does not require approval by the registrar of the Private Training Institutions Branch (PTIB).
+This program does not require approval by the registrar of the Private Training Institutions Branch (“PTIB”) of the Ministry of Post-Secondary Education and Future Skills.

 All courses are available on-campus within an engaging and collaborative atmosphere.